📚 EnrollAI Exam Glossary

 Inorganic Chemistry

-Inorganic chemistry studies all compounds except organic molecules, including metals, minerals, organometallic compounds, and salts.
-It encompasses periodic trends, coordination chemistry, and industrial processes producing chemicals like sulfuric acid and ammonia.
+Inorganic Chemistry studies non-carbon compounds including metals, minerals, salts, and organometallic compounds, covering periodic trends and bonding theories.
+It includes transition metals with multiple oxidation states, coordination chemistry, and industrial processes producing fertilizers, acids, and bases.

 JEE Advanced